5 Things You May Not Know About 529s (But Should)

 They're More Flexible Than You Think

-There are no income or age limitations, meaning any adult can open an account for any person's future educational expenses.
+Generally, there are no income or age limitations, meaning any adult can open an account for any person's future qualifying educational expenses.
 Account owners may change the designated beneficiary for any reason, at any time.
 They can even name themself as a beneficiary.

-Some states require a minimum initial investment, sometimes as low as $15, to start a 529 plan.
-Additionally, the maximum account contribution limits are generous, ranging from $235,000 up to over $500,000 per beneficiary.2 The plans are state-sponsored, but you can participate in mostly any state's plan.
-However, you should first consider your home state’s plan as it may offer tax or other benefits exclusive to state residents, such as creditor protection, scholarships and matching contributions.
+Some states require a minimum initial investment, sometimes as low as $25, to start a 529 plan.
+Additionally, the maximum account contribution limits are generous, ranging from $235,000 up to more than $600,000 per beneficiary.2 The plans are state-sponsored, but you can participate in mostly any state's plan.
+However, you should first consider your home state’s plan as it may offer tax or other benefits exclusive to state residents, such as creditor protection, scholarships, and matching contributions.

 3. 3

 One of the great features of a 529 plan is that, as you fund these accounts for future education expenses, you also are reducing the size of your taxable estate.
 529 accounts are generally excluded from your taxable estate and not subject to estate taxes.
-It’s important to note that you still control the assets and can access your money at any time.
+It’s important to note that you still control the assets and can access your money for qualifying educational expenses at any time, subject to applicable tax rules (including tax penalties and income taxation for distributions for ineligible expenses).
+Consult your tax advisor.
+5

 This important benefit of 529 plans allows grandparents and other family members to pass on assets to subsequent generations while enjoying certain tax advantages.
 With no withdrawal requirement, as owner with full control, you can designate who the account should be transferred to upon your passing.
 Further, you may change such successor owner at any time, without any tax, cost, penalty, or fee, similar to the ability to change the account’s designated beneficiary.

-Anyone, including grandparents, can contribute up to $18,000 per year ($36,000 for married couples) to any individual’s 529 account, utilizing the annual gift tax exclusion.5 Additionally, you can bundle five years of gifts in one year for a total of $90,000 contribution ($180,000 for married couples), provided you make the required election on a gift tax return for the year of the contribution.6 The Unified Lifetime Gift Credit is also available to fund your account up to each 529 plan’s maximum account limit set by the state sponsor, often in excess of $500,000.
-The credit could be reduced at the end of 2025.
-Connect with your Financial Advisor about planning for the potential change.
+Anyone, including grandparents, can contribute up to the gift tax exclusion limit per donor and per beneficiary per year, meaning, for 2026 $19,000 per year ($38,000 for married couples) to any individual’s 529 account, utilizing the annual gift tax exclusion.6 Additionally, you can bundle five years of gifts in one year for a total of $95,000 contribution ($190,000 for married couples) per beneficiary, provided you make the required election on a gift tax return for the year of the contribution.7

 4. 4